 Young drivers (ages 16 to 24) killed in a collision are more likely to be speeding at the time of the crash than other age group.
 Parachute NTDSW wants to help put a stop to these preventable deaths by bringing awareness to the serious issue of speeding among teens.
 NTDSW 2021, to be held Oct.
-17 to 23, will also focus on the issues of drug-impaired, drunk, distracted and aggressive driving and, new this year, rail safety.
+17 to 23, will also focus on the issues of drug-impaired, drunk, distracted and aggressive driving and rail safety.

 Higher speeds = higher risks.
 Stop speeding